roytang/blog/content/notes/2017/07/885769848805916674/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/885769848805916674/
+title: ''
 ---

-RT [@inthefade](https://twitter.com/inthefade/): i have never identified more with a comic https://t.co/tO5RNm95lf
+i have never identified more with a comic